-Japan to extend COVID-19 emergency lockdown as cases surge | Malay Mail
+Japan to extend Covid-19 emergency lockdown as cases surge | Malay Mail

-TOKYO, Aug 17 — Japan was set today to extend its state of emergency in Tokyo and other regions to September 12 and widen curbs to seven more prefectures, as Covid-19 cases spike in the capital and nationwide, burdening the medical system.
+FUKUOKA, Aug 17 — Japan was set today to extend its state of emergency in Tokyo and other regions to Sept.
+12 and widen curbs to seven more prefectures, as Covid-19 cases spike in the capital and nationwide, burdening the medical system.

-The current state of emergency is due to expire on August 31, but a continuing surge in coronavirus cases has spurred calls to extend it.
-Tokyo announced 2,962 new daily cases yesterday, after a record 5,773 on Friday.
+The current state of emergency is due to expire on Aug.
+31, but a continuing surge in coronavirus cases has spurred calls for an extension.
+Tokyo announced 4,377 new daily cases today, after a record 5,773 on Friday.

-The government will expand the state of emergency to the prefectures of Ibaraki, Tochigi, Gunma, Shizuoka, Kyoto, Hyogo and Fukuoka, Economy Minister Yasutoshi Nishimura, who is in charge of Japan’s pandemic response, told reporters.
+The state of emergency will cover slightly less than 60 per cent of the population after the government adds the prefectures of Ibaraki, Tochigi, Gunma, Shizuoka, Kyoto, Hyogo and Fukuoka.

-“Many experts expressed an extremely strong sense of crisis about the medical care situation and the status of infections,” Nishimura said after getting approval from a panel of public health advisers for the government’s plan.
+“Many experts expressed an extremely strong sense of crisis about the medical care situation and the status of infections,” Economy Minister Yasutoshi Nishimura said after getting approval from a panel of public health advisers for the expansion.

-Prime Minister Yoshihide Suga is expected to formally announce the move later today and then hold a news conference at 9.00pm (1200 GMT) to explain the decision.
+Prime Minister Yoshihide Suga is expected to formally announce the move later today.
+He will then hold a news conference at 9:00 p.m.
+(1200 GMT) to explain the decision.

 The coronavirus curbs include asking restaurants to close early and stop serving alcohol in exchange for a government subsidy.